GuidesUser experience (UX)

 6. Software Usability Measurement Inventory (SUMI)

 If you're looking to evaluate your product on a mass scale and have a substantial budget to carry out a usability test across a broad group of users, you can use the SUMI method.
-This more comprehensive test usually incorporates 50 questions and assesses user sentiments about a process or product in a more in-depth manner.
+This more comprehensive test usually incorporates 50 questions and assesses about a process or product in a more in-depth manner.

 It’s great for quickly assessing a product’s usability and combines data that evaluates the number of errors, task completion rates, task time, and overall satisfaction in one easy-to-apply metric.